qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/server/getting_started.rst

 Cascading OGC layers
 --------------------

-The QGIS project we plan to use to publish WMS/WFS/WCS layers can of course contain layers coming from other (external) OGC servers (regardless of the underlying OGC server software used).
-This way we will effectively **cascade** those layers through our OGC (QGIS Server based) services.
+A QGIS project can of course
+contain layers coming from remote OGC servers (regardless of the underlying OGC server software used).
+This way QGIS will effectively **cascade** those layers through its OGC (QGIS Server based) services.

-If the external OGC layers are coming from services that make use of the **HTTPS** protocol we must take care of some extra QGIS Server configuration.
+If the external OGC layers are coming from services that make use of the **HTTPS** protocol you must take care of some extra QGIS Server configuration.
 Example for the Apache web server:

 .. code-block:: bash